-How much does the average wedding cost in 2020?
+How much does a wedding cost in the UK in 2020?

 What is the most expensive part of a wedding?

-The most expensive part of a wedding is usually the venue, which usually requires about a third of a couple’s wedding budget and costs $10,500.
+The most expensive part of a wedding is usually the venue, which can cost between $12,343 and $14,006 on average.

 The price will also be determined by the type of venue.
 For example: